RBEGamer/DBClock/README.md

 The files can be found in the `src/3d_print/clock_mount` directory.

 Four `M8x30` with lock nuts were used to attach the clock to the milled stand.

+**NOTE** The clock weighs about 30 kg, so the stand should be durable...